-UPDATE: The colt is heading to Rubley at Fair Hill before the end of the month.
+UPDATE: The colt is training with Rubley at Fair Hill.
 Little Lion Girl pounced to be Imagining's first 2-year-old winner on June 28.
 Read more.

 A dark bay colt from the first crop of the regally-bred stallion Imagining struck West Point's buying team as their steal of the OBS April sale.

 The colt is a Maryland-bred, and he will be based right at home with trainer Kelly Rubley, whose star continues to rise in the Mid-Atlantic and increasingly on a national scale, as she has Alwaysmining, who won six races in a row, including the Federico Tesio Stakes by 11 1/2 lengths on April 20.
 "Lasting Image has a lovely stride," were the first words Rubley uttered to us shortly after he arrived at her Fair Hill barn.